 - Following a meal, the blood uses up a considerable amount of water to distribute nutrients to the cells and can, therefore, become water deficient quite quickly.
 Drinking another glass of water approximately 2 1⁄2 hours after each meal restores the blood’s water requirements.

 These simple guidelines can help prevent the most serious major diseases that are prevalent in modern societies today.
 Drinking sufficient amounts of water at the right times can and should be part of every other therapy used in the treatment of disease.

 Q: I don’t like water, can I drink juice or soda instead?

 A: NO!
-Ditch the calorie containing drinks (including fruit juice).
+Ditch the calorie containing drinks including fruit juice (unless it’s freshly pressed!).
 In fact, all of your drinks should come from non-calorie containing beverages.
-Fruit juice, alcoholic drinks, coffee, tea and sodas – don’t count!
-In fact most of these should be be removed from your daily fare.
-For hydration stick with water.
-If you do drink tea or coffee, try to drink it black or with a splash of non dairy milk.
-Green tea is also a nice choice.
+Store bought juice, alcoholic drinks, coffee, tea and sodas – don’t count!
+In fact, most of these should be removed from your daily fare altogether!

 Now you have all the reasons to stay hydrated – it’s time to apply it to your daily life.
-Nikki has created an awesome chart for you that will help with tracking your progress.
-Print it out, put it on your fridge or desk and hold yourself accountable.
+Nikki has created a Free Printable Water Tracker sheet for you to use that will help stay consistent with your water intake each and every day.
+Feel free to download it, print it out, put it on your fridge or desk and hold yourself accountable.

 Suggestion: Laminate it then uses a dry or wet erase marker to mark off your water consumption for the week.
 Then, wipe clean at the end of the week and you’re ready for the next week of water drinking.